THE EXECUTIVE BOARD

 The Design Officer is in charge of the visual aspect of our publicity.
-This includes designing all the posters for the STAG shows and festivals, as well as designing and printing the tickets, flyers, programmes etc. The Design Officer works closely with the publicity officer to ensure the society is getting its name out there for the public to see.
+This includes designing all the posters for the STAG shows and festivals, as well as designing and printing the tickets, flyers, programmes etc., and designing STAG's web presence including the website and newsletter.
+The Design Officer works closely with the publicity officer to ensure the society is getting its name out there for the public to see.

 This position is meant to encourage involvement and activities for the STAG membership throughout the year, outside of productions, primarily through the management of workshops.
 They also work to make STAG more accessible to the wider Glasgow community and encourage collaboration with other societies at the University of Glasgow.